 Oh no!
 They don’t look like the pictures.

 Flat Deflated Cookie – Egg whites were not at room temperature before using, or not separated a day ahead.
 Meringue was not stiff or dry enough.
 Ingredients were not properly measured or oven temperature was too low. – Fix: Bake at slightly higher temperature.
 If that doesn’t work add a small amount of almond flour to the batter.

 Hollow Undersides – The cookies were baked too long or in too hot of an oven (Don’t throw them away; they can still be filled.)

 Separated Cookies – If the cookies separate while removing them, they were not baked long enough.

 Very important to follow directions precisely.
 Macarons do not like shortcuts.

 Runny Ganache – We learned this the hard way.
 Most obvious is measurements were wrong.
 However, the most likely thing is the chocolate.
-Chocolate varies from company to company in cocoa butter fat and other ingredients that can affect the outcome of gananche.
-This is why it’s important to use a high quality chocolate that has high coco butter fat.
+Chocolate varies from company to company in butter fat and other ingredients that can affect the outcome of ganache.
+Try for at least 61% cacao.
+This is why it’s important to use a high quality chocolate that has high cocoa butter fat.

 Remedy: Heat the ganache until it’s hot and then add more chopped chocolate.
 The amount will depend on how runny the chocolate is.
 When this happened to us once (maybe twice), we ended up using more than twice the amount of chocolate to get it thick.
 BTW, it was a Whole Foods Brand of chips I used when it was runny.
 Now we know, price and quality matters.